DarwinLegaspi/TechChallenge/README.md

 - An Order can contain multiple product orders, and if one of product order is unfulfillable, mark the order as unfulfillable.

 - A purchase order will only be raised for a product id when an order can be fulfilled.

-  If an order is unfulfillable then no stock is taken from the product quantity on hand.
+  If an order is unfulfillable then no stock is taken from the product quantity on hand and no purchase order is made.
+  A purchase order most probably has been made before the product quantityOnHand has fallen below the reorderThreshold, such as in the case of Product ID: 3 in data.json.

 - A purchase order for a product will only be raised once.